pbugni/lhres.warehouse/README.rst

 Tests
 -----

-As this test suite destructively intereacts with the database, it is recommended that a test virtual machine be used for testing.
+As this test suite destructively interacts with the database, it is recommended that a test virtual machine be used for testing.
 There is a safeguard in place that prevents running the tests if the pheme config file has ``in_production`` set to prevent accidental data